-Brazil: Uneven economic development index, 0 (low) - 10 (high): For that indicator, Fund for Peace provides data for Brazil from 2007 to 2018.
-The average value for Brazil during that period was 8.31 index points with a minumum of 7.7 index points in 2015 and a maximum of 8.9 index points in 2009.
+Brazil: Uneven economic development index, 0 (low) - 10 (high)

+For that indicator, we provide data for Brazil from 2007 to 2021.
+The average value for Brazil during that period was 8.08 index points with a minimum of 7 index points in 2021 and a maximum of 8.9 index points in 2009.

 Definition: The Uneven economic development indicator considers inequality within the economy, irrespective of the actual performance of an economy.
 The higher the value of the index, the higher the inequality in the country's economy.